eutectic6337/soldering-exercise/hardware/soldering-workshop-WWHF/README.md

 If you can't decide which of the colour bands is the right choice to start reading, try reading it both ways.
 One way will give a "nonsense" value and the other way will be correct.

+Or, just measure it with a multimeter - the official value will be whatever "preferred value" (see below) is closest to the measured value.

 ### [preferred values](https://en.wikipedia.org/wiki/E12_series)

 Resistor values are only approximate (as indicated by their "tolerance"), and are only manufactured in a limited set of nominal values.